 - How to video: Writing the Research Paper

 - Citing your sources

-- Using Scientific Style tip sheet (based on the CSE Manual for authors, editors and publishers, REF T11.S386 2014)
+- Using Scientific Style tip sheet (based on the CSE Manual for authors, editors and publishers, T11.S386 2014)

 - Citation Management tools (Mendeley, Zotero, EndNote Basic)